How to start a voice over career in 2022: a definitive guide

 Facebook, LinkedIn and other social media channels are rammed with groups where, in the main, it is like ‘the deaf leading the deaf’ when it comes to advice on home-studio quality.
 At the other end of the spectrum there are the ‘seasoned pros’ who don’t want you in their ‘playpit’….yes that’s an actual thing!
 I remember reading a quote from a highly successful Canadian VO who stated ‘get the hell out of my playpit’.
 Essentially what he meant was that although he had enjoyed a very healthy career and the financial gain associated with that, YOU have no place entering the ‘VOICEOVER WORLD’.
 Preposterous.

-My response to the majority of the old-guard of VO who moan endlessly about the ‘new way’ and the very fact that so many ‘newbies’ are entering what they regard as their world is that everyone has a beginning to their career, everyone has to start somewhere.
+My response to the majority of the old-guard of voice acting who moan endlessly about the ‘new way’ and the very fact that so many ‘newbies’ are entering what they regard as their world is that everyone has a beginning to their career, everyone has to start somewhere.
 They did not start at their current level of expertise or income.
 Once, they were just like you.
 They did not know how to start a voice over career, they learnt as they went along.

 Working with a voiceover coach can sometimes help you to make better career decisions.
 My advice though is to be careful, at the very early stages, to not spend too much money.
 Instead, absorb everything you can for free first.
+You can be frugal and create the beginnings of a voice acting career.

 How can Voiceover Kickstart help?